-- Add the green chilies next, then the powdered spices such as the cumin, coriander, turmeric, and red and green chilies.
+- Add the green chillies next, then the spice powders such as cumin, coriander, turmeric and red chilli powder.
 If necessary, add a little water now to prevent the burning of the spices.

-- When the spices are well combined, add tomato paste and cook until the raw tomato scent has vanished.
+- When the spices are well combined, add tomato paste and cook until the raw smell disappears.

 - At this time, stir in the sugar and salt.